JoGorska/bonsai-shop/README.md

 I might need to address this issue with media query.
 I might also leave it as it is visibly different that the trees that are not in the bag yet and might look more inviting to click to go to the trolley and than to checkout.

+### FAQ Newsletter

+Shop owner has the ability to set Newsletter to sign me up for any of the users.
+This could be resolved by checking if the user is author both in the template as well as in the view, before saving the instance of the form.
+This way the whole form except of newsletter field could be saved.
+I would have to state explicitly which fields should be saved.

 ## Deployment and making a clone